lter/LTER-github-index/README.md

 McMurdo-Environmental-History
 Drupal customizations to make the Environmental History site for McMurdo Dry Valleys LTER PHP GPL-2.0 Updated on Nov 2, 2015

-LTERIM
-Forked from dataRonin/LTERIM
-Meeting notes fro the LTER
- 1 Updated on Sep 8, 2015

 deims-ntl-custom
 Customizations for the NTL DEIMS migration